firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-12-batteries.md

 artist-img: artist-name.jpg
 author-img: patricia-coral.jpg
 author-bio: |
   Patricia Coral was born in Puerto Rico, were she became passionate about words and obtained a MA in Spanish Literature and Linguistics.
 In 2014 she moved to Houston, where the adventure of writing in a borrowed language began.
-She is a writer of creative nonfiction and poetry, but frequently her words find their home in-between.
-In 2017, she co-founded Fuente Collective, an organization devoted to experimentation, collaboration and hybridity in writing and other arts.
+She is a writer of creative nonfiction and poetry, but frequently her words find their home in between.
+In 2017, she co-founded Fuente Collective, an organization devoted to experimentation, collaboration, and hybridity in writing and other arts.
 Her work is published or forthcoming in _Crab Fat Magazine_, _Yellow Chair Review_, _Women Poets of the Americas_, and elsewhere.
-proofread: false
+proofread: true
 contentnote:

 ---